 A card can be included on a list of "Best Credit Cards for [Category]" as long as it satisfies at least one (1) of the following:

 - The card earns rewards for that particular category.
-E.g. The Barclaycard World MasterCard earns users points on travel shopping, qualifying it for the “Best Travel Credit Cards” page.
+E.g. The Wells Fargo Propel American Express® card earns users points on travel shopping, qualifying it for the "Best Travel Credit Cards" page.

 - The card includes perks, bonuses or features that would be useful to consumers seeking a card for the category.
-E.g. The American Express Platinum Card includes access to airport lounges that can be used by travelers, qualifying it for the page “Best Travel Credit Cards.”
+E.g. The Alaska Airlines Visa Signature® credit card includes a companion fare certificate which can help alleviate some of the expenses that come with traveling, qualifying it for the page "Best Travel Credit Cards."

 - The card possesses a particular quality or feature that makes it part of the category.
 E.g. A card in our database with no annual fee will be considered for the "Best Credit Cards With No Annual Fee" page.